oleks/diku/notes/numerical-exploration-with-gdb/README.md

 # Numerical Exploration with GDB

 The GNU Debugger (GDB) is a ubiquitous debugging tool for systems programming in the realm of Unix-like operating systems.
-Armed with operating-system support for GDB, you can use GDB to explore the run-time behaviour of arbitrary binaries.
+Armed with GDB, you can explore the run-time behaviour of _any_ binary.

 The following note will attempt to introduce you to GDB by using it for the exploration of the low-level behaviour of baseline numerical computations.
 This